Part 4 – Mountain Terrain, Site Planning, Water, …and Expensive Waste

 Driving around our neighborhood you will notice a lot of steep driveways, peculiar house orientation, and you’ll see a lot of garage doors and pavement facing the street.
 There is always a delicate balance in home design, people often like to have grand entrances and garages that don’t block the views and access to the front door, but these require large footprints which don’t fit the mountain terrain.
 This stuff doesn’t sound very exciting, but no one likes to spend hundreds of thousands of dollars on moving dirt.
 Generally, the number one request we get is that “We want it to meet the standards, get us in and out of our garage, but not cost a lot” and that’s what we try to do!

 When I first designed the home footprint and layout, I knew that we would be building a detached 3-stall, extra deep garage that would function as a mother-in-law suite with slight separation from the home.
 We also knew that we wanted guests to see the views as they approached and didn’t want the typical “front door” to be the focal point of the home.
 The spectacular mountain view needs to be the eye-catcher.
 As I placed the home in the ideal location for great circulation and function, staked the garage and home corners, and looked at my lot impact, I immediately knew I had to go back to the drawing board and make some sacrifices.
 We had a beautiful band of trees stretching through the center of our lot pushing the home toward the road, it was a bit tight for vehicles but not worth removing five large 30”+ pines, so I was able to limit the driveway circulation but is well worth it in the end.
-I can’t help but think of how others would be impacted if the contractor didn’t acknowledge this type of issue, communicate the problem to the owner, got the engineer on site to see the potential problem, and redesigned to accommodate the real world.
+I can’t help but think of how others would be impacted if the contractor didn’t acknowledge this type of issue, communicate the problem to the owner, got the engineer on-site to see the potential problem, and redesigned to accommodate the real world.
 Luckily for me, I played all of those roles and thus caught it in time.
 We also wanted to limit the driveway length to allow us not to be required to have a full fire turn-around but needed enough room to be able to maneuver a 30+ foot trailer through the lot.
 It’s tight, but we made it!
 Our lot was more forgiving than most, with approximately 20% slopes we were able to drop existing grade across the garage by utilizing 4’ of exposed foundation and were able to create a walk-out basement that fit the terrain as well.
-Once again, a forgiving lot (and adequate lot research) saved us significant cost as we started our driveway construction, tree removal, and home layout.
+Once again, a forgiving lot (and adequate lot research) saved us significant costs as we started our driveway construction, tree removal, and home layout.

 A few crucial remaining lot factors to check were the access and utilities.
 Although it appeared that access was directly off of a local paved road; property lines, easements, and ownership are very strange in the foothills.
 A first look at the local county GIS mapping website and confirmation by a survey with boundary confirmed that we had a single lot, a 30’ water easement running through the rear of the property (impacting septic location), the road was crossing our property outside of the right of way (setbacks are enforced from the road or the property, whichever is closer, increasing our front setback), a blanket utility easement for electric and gas was in place (both good and bad there), and this was a simple lot!
 From the previous post, we did know that the lot was on district water (a well was not needed), but water rights, water depth, proximity to septic, and water tap cost were all major components when analyzing the lot.
 After review, we found that we did have enough room for a septic field to serve the number of bedrooms we were looking for, but we were in a high-treatment area increasing septic costs from ~$20,000 to $40,000 (I told you in my title I’d mention expensive waste).
 We did a quick look around for the neighbors’ gas meters or propane tanks and found that natural gas ran through our street in front of our lot.
 Lastly, no power-lines were obstructing our view, but we also realized there was no power in the area; we would have an additional ~$15,000 in getting power to our site through that wonderful blanket easement (I’ll discuss the 6-month adventure to get power at a later date).
 In the end, we found that none of these factors would significantly change our home layout and we would have all the necessary utilities to serve the home appropriately.
 As they say, “That’s the cost of building in the mountains.”